-- 3.24.
-When processing personal data through your AI tool, it is crucial to adhere to the principles outlined in the UK GDPR, particularly Articles 5(1)(c) (data minimisation) and Article 5(1)(b) (purpose limitation). - 3.25.
-Given that your tool supports financial advisors by streamlining workflows like note-taking, document generation, and CRM updates, it must be configured to capture only essential information necessary for these tasks, in line with
+3.24.
+When processing personal data through your AI tool, it is crucial to adhere to the principles outlined in the UK GDPR, particularly Articles 5(1)(c) (data minimisation) and Article 5(1)(b) (purpose limitation).

 This advice represents the position as at the date the advice provided.
 Businesses should consult relevant information and guidance on regulators' websites to keep up to date with the latest developments